bt3gl/building_blog/content/book_black_hat4.md

 We are ready to write our full scanner.
 But, first, let's install [netaddr](https://pypi.python.org/pypi/netaddr), which is a Python library for representing and manipulating network addresses.

 Netaddr supports the ability to work with IPv4 and IPv6 addresses and subnets MAC addresses, among others.
-This is very useful for our problem, since we want to be able to use a subnet mask such as 192.168.1.0/24.
+This is very useful for our problem since we want to be able to use a subnet mask such as 192.168.1.0/24.

 ```sh
 $ sudo pip install netaddr